Grace Nyahangare (b. 1996, Harare, Zimbabwe)

 Photo by First Floor Gallery, Harare.
 Courtesy of the artist and First Floor Gallery, Harare. ©Grace Nyahangare.

-In Tabvegehena, we see a mass of bodies holding each other.
-The bodies have no beginning or end.
-Apart from a few faces, we can only see a few distorted arms reaching out, embracing one another.
+In Tabvegehena, we see a mass of bodies holding each othe, with no beginning or end.
+The colours are bright, but the title, Tabvegehena translates to “escape from Hell.”
+Apart from a few faces, we can only see a few distorted arms reaching out.
+Are they embracing each other or trying to catch someone?

 In spite of this dark episode in her life, the colours in the painting are vivid, and the splashes of printer ink draws us into the work.
 Nyahangare suggests that healing and positivity is possible, even though we may live through difficult times and experience personal hardship.